ietf-wg-ohai/oblivious-http/draft-thomson-http-oblivious.md

 A proxy MUST NOT add information about the client identity when forwarding requests.
 This includes the Via field, the Forwarded field
 {{?FORWARDED=RFC7239}}, and any similar information.
-A client does not depend on the proxy using an authenticated connection to the oblivious request resource, only that information about the client not be attached to forwarded requests.
-A proxy SHOULD use TLS to protect requests that it forwards, as that can make some traffic analysis countermeasures taken by clients more effective.
+A client does not depend on the proxy using an authenticated and encrypted connection to the oblivious request resource, only that information about the client not be attached to forwarded requests.

 ### Denial of Service {#dos}